christiansatumich/Announcements/README.md

 - ❓ **Revive Question & Response Time**:
     - Mar 27 at Revive (7:30PM in the Union, 2nd floor)
     - [Submit anonymous questions here](https://forms.gle/MAGsXMqEXoXRazyJ6)
-- **Visitors!**
+- 🚗 **Visitors!**
-    - 15-20 Christians from Madison, WI will be visiting from Mar 27-30, starting with Revive!
+    - 15-20 Christians from Madison, WI will be visiting us from Mar 27-30, beginning with Revive!
 More details about how to spend time with them will be announced soon!
 - 🎶 **Dinner & Singing Time**:
     - Apr 17 in a Christian home.
 Feel free to bring an instrument!
 Ask for details and rides.

-## ☀️ Summer Training & Mentorship Opportunities
+## ☀️ Summer Training & Leadership Opportunities
 Please **fill out [this form](https://forms.gle/LEWQdnE1YMwr693Q7)** for any of the opportunities listed below 👇
 - 🌳 **Youth Summer Bible Camp**:
     - Jun 18-22 in Ann Arbor & Farmington, MI